jesse-prpic/Jesse_Prpic_T2_A1-A/README.md

 - confidentiality has the main goal of encryption of information as well as utlization of strong password constraints in the means of using different letters, numbers and character.
 Two Factor Authentication (2FA) is also a practice that is becoming more and more prevelant these days, where security measures have been put in place where you are needing to sign in and confirm a link or code that has been sent to your mobile or email (Principle of Information System Security, 2020).

 - integrity has the main goal of making sure that information is accurate and consistent as well as having the ability to recover any data that was lost due to the violation of the informations integrity.
 An example that securitymadesimple, 2020 has provided is; "if the CFO sends a document to be examined or reviewed by the director of finance.
 The director of finance may try to manipulate the information without the CFO knowing in order to make his/her department look better, launder money etc".

-It reiterates the importance of the controls that businesses and individuals need to have on their information; having secure backups where you are confident you will be able to recover all if not most items; these backups should be routinely done and ongoing.
+This reiterates the importance of the controls that businesses and individuals need to have on their information; having secure backups where you are confident you will be able to recover all if not most items; these backups should be routinely done and ongoing.
-In addition; user access should also be updates and checked routinely; especially if there has been an attempt at a violation.
+In addition; user access should also be updated and checked routinely; especially if there has been an attempt at a violation.

 - availability; although the last structure in the CIA Triad; it may be one of the first signs of understanding if there is an attempt of an InfoSec risk as this relates to the reliability and accessbility of information - such as a website.
 In 2024 a SaiPoint blog post echoed this through a quote; "The availability of element of the CIA triad is often the proverbial canary in the coal mine; if systems have been compromised, availability is usually one of the first indicators of trouble".
 Although confidentiality and integrity may seem like the more important concepts of the CIA Triad - what use is it to anyone if its not accessible.